CSCfi/csc-user-guide/docs/support/tutorials/snakemake-puhti.md

 !!! info "Note"
     Please pay attention to the version of Snakemake you are using.
 If you are using earlier versions of Snakemake (e.g., v7.xx.x) the syntax might be different.

-### Workflow tools installation
+### Installation of tools used in the the workflow
-The tools used in the workflow can be installed in 3 ways:
+The tools used in the workflow can be installed in following ways:

-1. Tools available in other [Puhti modules](../../apps/by_discipline.md) or own custom module.
+1. Tools available in other [Puhti modules](../../apps/by_discipline.md) or [own custom module](../../computing/modules.md#using-your-own-module-files).
     * If all Snakemake rules use the same module(s), load it before running snakemake commands.
     * If different Snakemake rules use different modules, include the [module information in the Snakefile](https://snakemake.readthedocs.io/en/latest/snakefiles/deployment.html#using-environment-modules).
 2. Own custom installations as Apptainer containers:
-    * Apptainer container might be downloaded from some repository or build locall.
+    * Apptainer container might be downloaded from some repository or built locally.
 For building custom Apptainer containers, see [Creating containers page](../../computing/containers/creating.md).
     * Add [`--use-apptainer`](https://snakemake.readthedocs.io/en/stable/executing/cli.html#apptainer/singularity) to your `snakemake` command
-    * [Specify the container](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#running-jobs-in-containers) path at the top level of the Snakefile or for each rule:
+    * [Specify the container](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#running-jobs-in-containers) path at the top level of the Snakefile or for each rule separetely:

 ```
 # If your Apptainer tutorial.sif image is stored locally in Puhti in folder "image".